hashicorp/terraform-website/content/source/docs/cloud/users-teams-organizations/organizations.html.md

 Organization membership is automatic, and is determined by team membership.
 To add a user to an organization, add them to one or more of that organization's teams.
 See [Teams][] for more information.

 You can only add existing user accounts to teams.
-If a colleague has not created their TFE account yet, send them the sign-up link (`https://app.terraform.io/account/new` for SaaS, `https://<TFE HOSTNAME>/account/new` for private installs) and ask them to send you their username.
+If a colleague has not created their account yet, send them the sign-up link (`https://app.terraform.io/account/new` for SaaS, `https://<TFE HOSTNAME>/account/new` for private installs) and ask them to send you their username.

 ## Creating Organizations

-Users can create new TFE organizations by clicking the "Create new organization" button in the organization switcher menu.
+Users can create new organizations by clicking the "Create new organization" button in the organization switcher menu.
 The new organization page also displays automatically when the currently logged-in user does not belong to any organizations, as when first logging in as a new user.

 ![screenshot: the new organization page](./images/org-new.png)